DevanshMalhotra17/Cerebro/README.md

 ### 1. Getting Started

 **Sign Up / Login**
-- Create an account for persistent data
+- Create an account for persistent data.
-- Or continue as guest for temporary sessions
+- Or continue as a guest for quick, temporary access.
+- Your data is stored locally and stays separate for each user.

 ### 2. Upload Study Materials

 **Document Parser**
-- Navigate to the "📤 Upload" tab
+- Navigate to the **📤 Upload** tab.
-- Paste your study materials (notes, textbooks, articles)
+- Paste your study materials (notes, textbooks, articles).
-- Click "Extract Concepts with AI"
+- Click **Extract Concepts with AI**.
-- Review and select concepts to save
+- Review and save the concepts you want to learn.

 ### 3. Chat with AI Study Buddy

 **Interactive Learning**
-- Go to "🤖 Study Buddy" tab
+- Open the **🤖 Study Buddy** tab.
-- Ask questions about your concepts
+- Ask anything study-related — learning isn't limited to just your notes.
-- Request explanations, examples, or study tips
+- Get explanations, examples, clarifications, or personalized tips.
-- Engage in Socratic dialogue

-Example prompts:
+- Explore deeper understanding through Socratic-style dialogue.

+**Example prompts:**
-- "Explain photosynthesis in simple terms"
+- “Explain photosynthesis in simple terms.”
-- "Quiz me on Newton's Laws"
+- “Quiz me on Newton’s laws.”
-- "Give me study tips for biology"
+- “Give me study tips for biology.”
-- "What's the difference between X and Y?"
+- “What’s the difference between X and Y?”
+- “Help me understand this paragraph I uploaded.”

 ### 4. Practice with Flashcards

 **Spaced Repetition**
-- Visit "🎯 Practice" tab
+- Visit the **🎯 Practice** tab.
-- Click flashcards to reveal answers
+- Flip flashcards to reveal answers.
-- Rate your understanding (Again, Hard, Good, Easy)
+- Rate your understanding: **Again**, **Hard**, **Good**, or **Easy**.
-- System automatically schedules optimal reviews
+- The system adjusts review intervals to strengthen long-term memory.

 ### 5. Test Your Knowledge

 **Quiz Generator**
-- Access "📝 Quiz" tab
-- Select number of questions (5-20)
+- Go to the **📝 Quiz** tab.
+- Choose your quiz length (5–20 questions).
-- Generate quiz from your concepts
+- Generate quizzes directly from your saved concepts.
-- Submit answers for instant feedback
+- Submit answers for instant scoring and feedback.

 ### 6. Track Progress

 **Analytics Dashboard**
-- Monitor learning statistics
+- View detailed learning statistics.
-- View mastery percentages
+- Monitor concept mastery percentages.
-- Track study streaks
+- Track study streaks and accuracy.
-- Identify areas needing review
+- Identify weak areas that need more review.

+### 7. Organize Tasks & Assignments

+**Study Planner**
+- Open the **📅 Planner** tab.
+- Create tasks with due dates and priorities.
+- Categorize tasks by subject.
+- Track completion and get alerts for overdue items.

+### 8. Customize Learning Depth

+**Education Level Settings**
+- Go to **⚙️ Settings**.
+- Select your learning level: Elementary, Middle, High School, Undergraduate, Graduate, or Professional.
+- AI explanations adapt instantly to match your level.
+- All concept explanations, flashcards, and quizzes adjust accordingly.

+### 9. Manage Your Study Experience

+**Account & Authentication**
+- Log in to save your learning permanently.
+- Use Guest Mode if you prefer temporary sessions.
+- All data is stored locally on your browser for privacy.
+- Each account maintains separate concepts, stats, and flashcards.

 ---